 I started an Etsy shop in the summer of 2015.
-It was a struggle.
+It was a struggle!
 I did not get my first sale until December.
 I was so excited, but it kind of ended there.
-I didn’t get another sale until the Spring of 2016 after I spent my entire spring break revamping my shop.
-It only I had started out strong I would have had sales sooner.
+My next sale was not until the Spring of 2016 after I spent my entire spring break revamping my shop.
+If only I had started out strong I would have had sales sooner.
 The past two years have been a adventure trying to figure out how to be successful with my Etsy shop.
 The advice I wish I took from others from the start is that you get what you give.
 If you put little time or effort into your shop it won’t grow and you won’t get sales.
 Once I started using these tips below my shop began to grow and I am so pleased.
-I don’t have millions of sales but in the past years I a nice amount of sales and I am looking forwards to continuing to grow my shop!

 Learn the rules:

 This is the fun part!
 Create a nice looking banner for shop and logo.
-I use picmonkey; it is free and easy to use.
-The banner of your Etsy shop is also a great way to promote your seasonal promotions in a east way.
-It is the first thin people see when they enter your Etsy shop.
+I use Canva!
+The banner of your Etsy shop is also a great way to promote your seasonal promotions in an easy way.
+It is the first thing people see when they enter your Etsy shop.
 Additionally, I feel creating business cards were essential to my shops.
-I send along with my shipped products and hand them out at craft fairs (craft fairs alone are another amazing place to sell your products- my guide coming soon!!)
+I send along with my shipped products and hand them out at craft fairs (craft fairs alone are another amazing place to sell your products !

 The best way to promote your shop is through social media.
-I have not gotten into the Facebook page realm to promote but I promote heavily on Instagram.
+I primarily use Instagram.
 I think Instagram is the perfect platform to show your products on.
 Another great thing about Instagram is the community of creators on there.
 I love following similar shops and participating in monthly challenges.
-There are also some awesome Instagram accounts with a large following that only promote Etsy shops, some are very costly, but I have found some that are reasonably priced for a feature on their account.
+There are also some awesome Instagram accounts with a large following that only promote Etsy shops, some have a small fee for promotion, but I have found some that are reasonably priced!

 Start off strong with a nice stock of inventory.
 The more items listed in your shop give you a higher probability of sales.
-I suggest listing around 20 items to start, which can seem steep, but the more listings the high you’ll shop appear on search pages (along with your sales… sales + amount of listed items = being listed closer to the first page).
-Also having items already made and ready to lead to fast shipping, and Etsy buys love fast shipping.
+I suggest listing around 20 items to start, which can seem like a lot at first, but the more listings the higher you’ll shop appear on search pages (along with your sales… sales + amount of listed items = being listed closer to the first search page).
+Additionally, having items already made and ready lead to fast shipping, and Etsy buyer love fast shipping.

-See what I did there?
 My key items for shipping: padded shipping envelopes, cute tissue paper, business card and or thank you card.
 I like my shipping to represent what my shop would look like, I want people to be excited when they open my product.
-I put time into packing my shipments so that each package is nice and special when it arrives.
-I think of every package as a gift to the buyer.
+I think of every package as a gift to the buyer, so that each package is nice and special when it arrives.
 Before I had business cards I would include a thank you note, and still include thank you notes especially if I created a connection with the buyer.
 A few times I have worked with a buyer to create a custom product, so I include a thank you note because I truly am thankful for getting to work with them and them trusting me to create a custom product for them.

 A picture does not always say a thousand words.
 It is important to be as detailed as possible with your listed items.
 Including size, color, and other product details will ensure happy buyer and good reviews!
-Etsy provide a tons of customizable sections to describe your product as well as a description box!
-This is something I still struggle with, I need spend more time working on my product details.
-The best thing to do it find inspiration form other shops!
+Etsy provides a tons of customizable sections to describe your product as well as a description box!
+If you don’t know where to start try finding inspiration from other shops!